-Hemangiomas are by far the most common vascular tumors.
-The term hemangioma (infantile hemangioma) refers to a vascular lesion only evident in children.
+Infantile Hemangiomas are by far the most common vascular tumors.
+The term infantile hemangioma refers to a vascular lesion only seen in children.
 About 1 in 19 children will develop one.
-Hemangiomas are more common in Caucasians, twins and females.
+Hemangiomas are more common in caucasians, twins, and females.
 Premature infants are also more likely to have a hemangioma.

-Eventually, all hemangiomas stop growing and begin to involute (shrink).
+Eventually all hemangiomas stop growing and begin to involute (shrink).
 Each hemangioma will do this at its own pace.
-Some involute rapidly (over two to three years, whereas others may take up to 12 years to involute).
-It is important to understand that the endpoint of involution can be quite variable.
-Some will involute and leave barely a trace, while others will hardly shrink at all.
-By about two to three years of age, it should be possible to determine whether your child’s hemangioma is shrinking rapidly or not.
+Some involute rapidly (over two to three years whereas others may take up to 12 years to involute.
+It is important to understand that the end point of involution can be quite variable.
+Some will involute and leave barely a trace, whereas others will hardly shrink at all.
+By about 2 to 3 years of age, it should be possible to determine whether or not your child’s hemangioma is shrinking rapidly or not.
 Rapidly involuting hemangiomas usually leave little trace of their presence at the end of this process.
-On the other hand, slow involuting hemangiomas are more likely to leave a significant residuum.
+On the other hand, slow involuters are more likely to leave a significant residuum.
 This may take many forms, all of which require treatment.

 For excellence in medical treatment for vascular birthmarks, hemangiomas and many other malformations, contact our team at Vascular Birthmark Institute in New York.
 We offer the most advanced options for diagnosis and treatment in our field.